 - Single-breasted 3-roll-2-button suit jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 3-button cuffs, and ventless back

-- Double forward-pleated trousers with belt loops, side pockets, and plain-hemmed bottoms
+- Double forward-pleated trousers with belt loops, side pockets, no back pockets, and turn-ups/cuffs

-- White dress shirt with long point collar, front placket, and buttoned barrel cuffs
+- White dress shirt with long point collar, front placket, and 1-button squared cuffs

-- Black leather belt with a rounded steel single-claw buckle
+- Black leather belt with a rounded silver single-prong buckle

 - Black dress socks

-- Steel round-cased wristwatch with a white dial on a black leather strap
+- Gold round-cased wristwatch with a white dial on a gold bracelet

 Do Yourself a Favor and…